An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

 \insight{For workloads where query literals are short and/or the alphabet size is small, \best\ can select an n-gram set with high filtering precision while incurring reasonable computational and storage overhead.
-This advantage arises from the decreased number of potential n-grams to consider. \free\ does not benefit from this advantage since it only looks at n-grams in the dataset. \lpms\ benefits less from the characteristics of the workload due to the fixed overhead for constructing the integer program. \eat{For workloads where query literals are short, workload-specific indexing or querying techniques that also consider the pattern components may further improve query performance, though that is beyond the scope of our work.}}
+This advantage arises from the smaller n-gram candidate set. {\vgg\ outperform other methods in terms of precision as number of n-grams scales up.} \free\ does not benefit from this advantage since it only looks at n-grams in the dataset. \lpms\ benefits less from the characteristics of the workload due to the fixed overhead for constructing the integer program. \eat{For workloads where query literals are short, workload-specific indexing or querying techniques that also consider the pattern components may further improve query performance, though that is beyond the scope of our work.}}

+\eat{\best\ and \vgg\ approximate an optimal set cover when selecting n-grams, trades off n-gram selection time for higher precision n-grams tailored to the workload.
+The small alphabet size of \wlprotein\ reduces the number of candidate n-grams in calculation and therefore allow them to calculate a good n-gram set within reasonable time-frame. \lpms\ follows similar strategy, but its index construction time is still too long to finish within the set time limit, and we only get data points with index key number smaller than 100. }